thsavage/Financial-Modeling/README.md

 # Financial-Modeling
-This developing repository contains methods of financial modeling.
+This developing repository contains methods of financial modeling